ontio/ontology/README.md

 # GoOnchain

-GoAnteshares is the Go lauguage implementation of blockchain which compatible with antsahares, it aims to be more open source community friendly and better performance
+GoOnchain is the Go lauguage implementation of blockchain which compatible with antsahares, it aims to be more open source community friendly and better performance

 # Antshares
 Antshares is a decentralized and distributed network protocol which is based on blockchain technology.